analog-system-compiler/asysc/README.md

 **asysc** is an analog system compiler based on the lightweight Computer Algebra System **lightcas**.

-With ASysC, you can write your own components by using algebraic descriptions.
+Similar to the VHDL-AMS language, ASysC allows you to create your own components using algebraic descriptions.

 For instance, consider the resistor declaration: